phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull.md

 This version is designed for NXP i.MX 6ULL processors with ARM Cortex-A7 core.
 To launch this version the final disk image and loader image should be provided.
 The images are created as the final artifacts of `phoenix-rtos-project` building and are located in `_boot` directory.
 The disk image consist of bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk) and psh (shell).
 The necessary tools to carry out the uploading process are located in `_boot` directory as well.

+## Development board

+The easiest way to start programming hardware targets using Phoenix-RTOS is to get some of the evaluation boards with specified target processor or microcontroller.
+In this case [i.
+MX 6ULL - EVK](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/evaluation-kit-for-the-i-mx-6ull-and-6ulz-applications-processor:MCIMX6ULL-EVK) is the example of a board with the `imx6ull` processor, where default configuration of peripherals allows to run Phoenix-RTOS.

 ## Pre-build steps

 To make instructions given in this quickstart possible, you should checkout to `feature/syspage` branch and update submodules before building a system image.